 Henson and Peary wended their way back to the US and passed along news of their success.
 In September 1909, Peary was feted on the front page of the Times.
 That was great, except that a week earlier the Herald had featured the story of Frederick Cook, who claimed to have reached the pole in April 1908.

-The problem with the North Pole is that it’s on drifting ice, so if you get there you can’t just plant a flag.
+The problem with reaching the North Pole is that it’s on drifting ice, so if you get there you can’t just plant a flag.
 Besides being a wonderful reminder that all achievement is ephemeral, the difficulty in confirming a pole visit begat a glorious and spite-filled controversy between Cook and Peary.
 And if nothing else was discovered with any certainty from the events, it was that PR was even more Peary’s milieu than an ice floe.
 He enlisted the help of his prominent backers to sully Cook’s reputation, which, to be fair, wasn’t that hard.
-Cook’s McKinley companion, for example, signed an affidavit attesting they hadn’t reached the summit only after being paid off by Peary supporters.
+Cook’s McKinley companion, for example, signed an affidavit attesting they hadn’t reached the summit—but he only did so after being paid off by Peary supporters.

-In truth, the documentary evidence for both sides was sparse.
+The documentary evidence for both sides was sparse.
 Cook’s navigational records had been lost after being stored in a cache in Greenland, so he had only his first-person diaries.
 Peary refused to release most of his records—they were held by the National Geographic Society, who funded his trip and had an incentive to hold onto them lest they be disproved.
 And moreover, Peary was the only one of his group at the pole that knew how to read a chronometer—meaning that there was no one to double check his readings.

 Matthew Henson, meanwhile—not to mention the Inuit guides—were mostly ignored in favor of the “heroic” Peary.
 It wasn’t until 1937 that Henson was admitted to the Explorers Club.
 In 1988 he and his wife were (re)interred at Arlington, next to Peary.